VIDEO FORENSIC ANALYST - Career Preparation

 and then divide that result by the pixel height of the doorway to

 determine the actual height of the person in question.
 Using a reference

-¼” margin-of-error, then you can be 68% (sigma 1) confident in a height range, or 99.7% (sigma 3, which is 3 standard deviations) that
+¼” margin-of-error, then you can be 68% (sigma 1) confident in that

+person having a height between 5’10” and 5’10½”, or 99.7% (sigma 3, which is 3 standard deviations) that

 the person's height is between